 It’s also important that activity is vigorous enough to raise your heart rate.
 Even if you’re on your feet all day, you may still not be getting the exercise your body needs.

 Older adults aged 65 or over should still be physically activity every day, even if activity is lighter.
-You should do strength, balance and flexibility exercise at least twice a week, and still aim for 150 minutes of activity through the whole week.
+You should do strength, balance and flexibility exercises at least twice a week, and still aim for 150 minutes of activity throughout the whole week.
 Activities to strengthen muscles include carrying heavy shopping bags, digging in the garden, or pilates.
 There’s more information and links to helpful exercises on nhs.uk

 If your life isn’t built around regular physical activity, being asked to do this much can feel way too much.
 Even if you can’t manage this, remember that something is far better than nothing.